yeetypete/robosaw/README_Software.md

 g.
 Run `python3 crop_color_cam_top.py` to isolate a small area on the
      green fence which, when blocked by a piece of wood, will tell the RoboVision program that the wood is under the blade.
 It is possible to accidentally crop the image in a direction that is not allowable.
 If this happens the ROI will turn red and you will not be able to save the selection.
+It works best to make this ROI in a way that it captured both angled sides of the fence in the center.

 > Cropping the color camera regions of interest:
 > Valid selection ![crop_color_region_valid](https://user-images.githubusercontent.com/55928366/165643034-238fe004-b55f-4405-a3f1-a043612bc343.png)